MamaMindfully/SoulScroll/replit.md

   * Added lazy loading attributes to all images for optimal loading performance
   * Fixed manifest.json icon paths with proper absolute URLs
   * Created authUtils module following the provided authentication patterns
+  * Created comprehensive api.js utility with fetchWithAuth for consistent auth header handling
+  * Replaced all fetch calls throughout the application with authenticated versions
+  * Updated all components, hooks, and utilities to use the new authenticated API calls
+  * Added proper error handling and session management to all API requests
+  * Fixed E2E test script configuration in package.json for automated testing
 ```

 ## User Preferences